justinkwaugh/tabletop/PERMISSIONS.md

 found in this project without express permission from the rights holder.

 ### Kaivai
-Permission granted by Helge Osterberg to Justin Waugh on 2024-09-11 for non-commercial use of the name Kaivai and its graphical assets for this project only as hosted on https://boardtogether.games
+Permission granted by Helge Osterberg to Justin Waugh on 2024-09-11 for non-commercial use of the name Kaivai and its graphical assets for this project only when hosted on https://boardtogether.games